snmjack/coinberghackathon/README.md

 # Data Engineering:-
 -Derived a column named returns which calculates the returns in percentage based on previous days and current days closing price

--Included USD and EUR currency data for each date in the dataset since internation currence also affects the price of the cryto currencies
+-Included USD and EUR currency data + gold prices for each date in the dataset since each of them also affects the price of the cryto currencies

 -Downloaded all the tweets of official crypto currence handles with favourites and retweets